 • Independently assemble a full-fledged portable device;

-Oscilloscope Builder: Model DSO138
+Oscilloscope Designer: Model DSO138

 The output should be a device with the following characteristics: